• Skip to primary navigation

 What can I serve with this?

-In Germany this cut of meat is traditionally served with sauerkraut (pickled cabbage).
+In Germany, this cut of meat is traditionally served with sauerkraut (fermented cabbage).

 A dish of apple sauce makes a nice accompaniment or a little mustard on the side.